Skip to main content

 Step Functions Pipelines

 Geospatial workflows are rarely a single operation.
 Satellite imagery arrives, needs validation, conversion to COG, quality checks, and catalogue updates.
-Step Functions orchestrates this without you managing any servers.
+Step Functions orchestrates this without you managing any servers - and it coordinates both Glue jobs and Lambda functions in the same pipeline.

 A real production pipeline - satellite imagery ingestion: